 - Maximum of six cages per Youth member market and showmanship rabbits are part of the exhibitor's cage limit. - 2.
 All rabbits must have a legible permanent tattoo in left ear of rabbit. - 3.
 Rabbits must be a minimum of two months of age at fair, and must be in possession of the exhibitor for six weeks PRIOR to fair. - 4.
 One rabbit entry per class. - 5.
-Class-age of rabbit is the date of the rabbit show.
+Class-age of rabbit is the date of the rabbit show. - 6.
+Maximum weight of 5.5 pounds.

-~ 8800 Novice Showmanship 7-11 years old Non-Competitive 8801 Junior Showmanship 8-11 years old No Premiums 8802 Intermediate Showmanship 12-14 years old No Premiums 8803 Senior Showmanship 15-19 years old No Premiums 8804 Non-Competitive Showmanship 5-6 years old Non-Competitive 8811 Market Rabbits (3 rabbits; See project guidelines.) •
+8800 Novice Showmanship 7-11 years old No Premiums 8801 Junior Showmanship 8-11 years old No Premiums 8802 Intermediate Showmanship 12-14 years old 8803 Senior Showmanship 15-19 years old No Premiums 8804 Non-Competitive Showmanship 5-6 years old Non-Competitive 8811 Market Rabbits (3 rabbits; See project guidelines.) •